furlongm/patchman/email/README.md

 Setup:
 -----------------
-- Copy the files to the destination:
+- Copy the files to their destination:
 ```
 mv email/patchman-email /usr/bin